geovedi/book-notes/2020/a-world-without-work.notes.md

-# A World Without Work
+# A World Without Work: Technology, Automation and How We Should Respond
 Author: Daniel Susskind

 ## Introduction